marcelauliano/MitoHiFi/README.md

   - gbk.HiFiMapped.bam.filtered.fasta - mapped reads filtered by size.
 We remove any reads that are larger than the size of the close-related mito as a rough way to filter out numpts
   - hifiasm.contigs.fasta - final hifiasm primary and alternate contigs concatenated.
 This is the file used to find your mitos.

-## 6. New parameter for plants!!
+## 6. Parameter for plants!!

 MitoHiFi is still not optmized to assemble a plant mitochondria or chloroplast.
 But if you have a contig you consider to be one of those, you can use MitoHiFi with the flag **-c** to finalize your organelle!
 It will circularize (if that is the case) and annotate, and output statistics for you.
 To do this, you need to use the parameter **-a plant** when calling the main script mitohifi.py .

 Also, the script findMitoReference.py can now search for a chloroplast instead of a mitochondria.
 Use flag **-t chloroplast**

-## 7. Important parameter to change and test (-p)
+## 7. Important parameter to change and test (`-p`)

 Mitohifi is going to pull possible mito contigs by blasting your contigs with the closely-related mito reference genome.
-The Default parameter **-p** is going to chose any contig which has 50% or more of its length in the blast match.
+The Default parameter `-p` is going to chose any contig which has 50% or more of its length in the blast match.
 This is the default because with invertebrate taxa from the Darwin Tree of Life project we have been seeing that the repetitive portion of the mitogenomes is not very conserved between some taxa.
-In these cases, a more stringent **-p** ends up excluding real mito sequences.
-Nevertheless, if you are working with more conserved taxa - such as mammals and other vertebrates - use higher **-p** (such as 80 or 90) for better results.
+In these cases, a more stringent `-p` ends up excluding real mito sequences.
+Nevertheless, if you are working with more conserved taxa - such as mammals and other vertebrates - use higher `-p` (such as 80 or 90) for better results.

 ## 8. Citations